merenlab/merenlab.org/software/anvio/help/index.md

 <span>**Requires**: <span class="artifact-r">[concatenated-gene-alignment-fasta](artifacts/concatenated-gene-alignment-fasta)</span>.</span>

 * **[anvi-gen-structure-database](programs/anvi-gen-structure-database)**: Identifies genes in your contigs database that encode proteins that are homologous to proteins with solved structures.
-If sufficiently similar homologs are identified, they are used as structural templates to predict the 3D structure of proteins in your contigs database.
-See our tutorial: http://merenlab.org/2018/09/04/structural-biology-with-anvio/.
+If sufficiently similar homologs are identified, they are used as structural templates to predict the 3D structure of proteins in your contigs database..
 <span>**Provides**: <span class="artifact-p">[structure-db](artifacts/structure-db)</span> /
 <span>**Requires**: <span class="artifact-r">[contigs-db](artifacts/contigs-db)</span> <span class="artifact-r">[pdb-db](artifacts/pdb-db)</span>.</span>